cloudmesh-community/hid-sp18-520/tutorial/puppet.md

 Installation will begin after file is saved and closed.

-When installation is completed, transfer the installer and pe.conf file located at `PECONFPATH` to next server if we need to set up infrastructure with multiple puppet masters.
+When installation is completed, transfer installer and pe.conf file located at `PECONFPATH` to next server if we need to set up infrastructure with multiple puppet masters.